 Dale O’Brien, MD

-Normally, we do not address pre-clinical studies for pancreatic cancer in the Pancreatica Blog as so many of these fail when finally subjected to human testing.
+Normally, we do not address pre-clinical studies for pancreatic cancer (ductal adenocarcinoma of the pancreas) in the Pancreatica Blog as so many of these fail when finally subjected to human testing.
 But sometimes there are such studies that are so intriguing that they cannot be easily ignored.
 And this particular research study of nanotherapy for the treatment of pancreatic cancer is one of them.
 And it ties in with another recent of our Blog articles.

 Nanotechnology in this context is a term that refers to applying designed miniaturized technology to the “molecular” level of a biological system.